tantinlala/accountability/README.md

 In the directory in which your .yml file is stored, run `accountability_get_senate_bills -s <name of the .yml file containing api keys> -m <# of months of data>`

 Bills in .txt format will be stored in the same directory in which you ran the command.
+In addition, the vote positions of each senator on the bill will be printed to a json file.

 ### Step 2: Estimate how much it will cost to summarize a bill
 In the directory in which you downloaded bills in .txt format, run `accountability_estimate_summary_cost -t <name of the bill .txt file>`